sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 Click on **Send**

-Click on **Send** an additional 4 or 5 times, so you will have multiple dataset registered.

-1. It will now display the data set registration identifier, the number of rows and the variable descriptions.
+It will now display the data set registration identifier, the number of rows and the variable descriptions.

 Now, we can use the `ID` value to reference the registered dataset with other SAP Cloud Platform predictive services calls.